Quick Facts About Republic Powdered Metals

 • Liquid Aluminum Coating

-Employees who manufactured these asbestos-containing products were at the highest risk of exposure.
-Workers who handled these products on the job also faced a serious risk of asbestos exposure.
+Employees who produced these products faced the highest levels of risk.
+Workers who handled or applied them on the job were also at significant risk of asbestos exposure.

 • Industrial workers